Two years since October 7th

 Shalom Bayit (for my non-Jewish readers: this refers to marital relationships, literally “peace in the home”) counseling is delicate.
 The goal is to bring the couple closer while also being attuned to the individual needs and vulnerabilities of husband and wife.
 Before introducing a label such as emotional, verbal or financial abuse, it is important to gather as much information as possible.

-Targeted questions, involving the subjects mentioned above, will enable both the counselor and the counselee to understand whether it is abuse or not.
 If a person feels their situation might be abusive, they should speak with a professional who can help them assess their situation and move forward with a healthy, successful and normal life.”

 I have just a few words to say in conclusion.
 First, I appreciate the editor’s attention to my concerns, and I am thankful they chose to give space to the subject of financial abuse, often subtle and not enough recognized in Orthodox Jewish circles.
 I also agree that it is impossible to find out, just on the basis of what we know, whether the writer of the original question is going through financial abuse or just a period of financial strain and faulty communication.